 Soap Operas – The problem with soap operas is that they distort your reality.
 Why?
 Because the scenes in these programs rarely occur in everyday life, therefore giving you a wrong picture of the outside world.
 Rather than exploring life, you follow an ideology or a pre-determined path that is based on the soap operas.
-Of course, you never thought of that before.

 Facebook News Feed – How many times you visited Facebook to check your friend only to find out you’ve been there for hours?
 That’s how Facebook news feed works.
 It’s designed to hook you, even control you rather than you controlling it.
 Worse is that, you feel bad about yourself afterwards.
 Why?
 Because you keep comparing yourself to others.
 I use this Chrome plugin to eliminate my Facebook news feed.
 Now I use Facebook on purpose.

-Daily News – This is serious.
-The general notion is that if you don’t watch the daily news, you’re being irresponsible.
+Daily News – The general notion is that if you don’t watch the daily news, you’re being irresponsible.
 Am I?
 As far as I know, being responsible has nothing to do with watching daily news.
 If you really want to be responsible, do something meaningful or offer your unique value to people.
 Because every time you consume irrelevant information, you lose hours you could have used for the things that matter most to you.

 “You must clear out what you don’t want, to make room for what you do want to arrive.” — Bryant McGill